GMPavanLab/dynNP/Readme.md

 Prepare and run the TD analysis with `bash ./run02_TD.sh`

+## Visualization

+Prepare and run the visualizations with with `bash ./run03_visualization.sh`

 ### Remarks

 The Bottom-up and the Top-Down can be executed in any order on in parallel